Row64/GPU-Script/Doc/Install_Notes_Ubuntu.md

 <img src="images/Install_Notes/ubuntu_about.png" width="600">

 Get the latest drivers by enabling a PPA.

+If you already have these PPA's installed, you can skip the `sudo add-apt-repository` step.
+You can also check and manage what PPA's and external software you have installed by opening Ubuntu's **Software & Updates** and looking on the **Other Software** tab.

 For **AMD / Intel**: